-As Chairman of the U.S. House Appropriations Subcommittee on Agriculture, Congressman Bishop continues to work hard to make sure Georgia’s farmers and ranchers have the opportunity to prosper.
+As Ranking Member of the U.S. House Appropriations Subcommittee on Agriculture, Congressman Bishop continues to work hard to make sure Georgia’s farmers and ranchers have the opportunity to prosper.
 The 2nd District is home to thousands of farmers, whose work is vital to Georgia’s economy and the prosperity of the nation.
 Agriculture puts food on our tables and clothes on our back.
 Our prosperity depends on agriculture.
 One-in-five Americans also works in a job related to agriculture and food production.

 Congressman Bishop led the charge for the successful passage of the FY19 Disaster Assistance Package to ensure rural communities, farmers, and ranchers have the resources to recover from Hurricane Michael and the devastating storms that struck the region.